cpkrehbiel/hello-world/README.md

 # hello-world
-Example Repository
-This is my first attempt at setting up my own git repository.
+Example Repository: This is my first attempt at setting up my own git repository.